pmitros/school-committee/README.md

 -----------------

-* I did a [quick analysis](gap) of the gap in outcomes between low-income and non-low incomes students in CPSD.
+* I did a [quick analysis](gap) of the gap in outcomes between low-income and non-low income students in CPSD.
 Did you know one of our schools has no gap?

 Ideas I support, but not in my platform